 - Sexual Harassment

 - Hostile Work Environment

 - Employment Discrimination Based on Age, Race, Sex, Pregnancy, and Other Protected Classifications

 - Executive Compensation

-Our firm’s attorneys have successfully prosecuted and defended hundreds of employment hearings, arbitrations and trials in California state and federal courts, and before arbitration tribunals and administrative agencies (including the California Department of Fair Employment & Housing and the California Labor Commission).
+Our law firm’s Westlake Village employment trial attorneys have successfully handled hundreds of employment hearings, arbitrations and trials in California state and federal courts, and before arbitration tribunals and administrative agencies (including the California Department of Fair Employment & Housing and the California Labor Commission).